nathanielcastillo/Cyclistic-Case-Study/README.md

 ORDER BY ride_id
 ;
 ```
+* member_row - temporary table created with 4331692 rows

-## Deleting duplicates prioritzing member rides
+## "Deleting" duplicates prioritzing member rides
+We are only importing where row num = 1
-If duplicate entries exists, they are deleted using by filtering out row numbers > 1 from the previous temporary table
+If duplicate entries exists, they are "deleted" by filtering out row numbers != 1 from the previous temporary table

 ```MySQL
 TRUNCATE TABLE 2023_ride_data;